renovatebot/renovate/docs/usage/config-presets.md

 From then on Renovate will use the Renovate config from the preset repo's default branch.
 You do not need to add it as a devDependency or add any other files to the preset repo.

-Renovate finds the relevant configuration file in your `username/renovate-config` repo automatically and will suggest you use it in the `extends` field in onboarding pull requests.

 ## GitLab-hosted Presets

 It is also possible to host your preset config using just a regular GitLab repository and without needing to publish it to npmjs.